dobriban/Principles-of-AI-LLMs/README.md

 This course explores of Large Language Models (LLMs), from their fundamental principles to cutting-edge research directions.
 We aim to discuss the design and future of AI systems through lecture content and student-led presentations.

-The course is structured around topics such as transformer architectures, empirical behaviors, training paradigms, and safety considerations.
-Students will also explore emerging challenges and the broader implications of AI technologies.

-## Course Topics and Goals
-- Introduce fundamental concepts in AI and LLMs.
-- Discuss architecture and principles of LLMs, including transformers.
-- Explore topics in LLMs and modern AI systems such as training paradigms (pre-training, post-training, alignment), inference/test-time computations, embeddings/representations, evaluations, capabilities, safety/security (jailbreaking, oversight, hallucinations, uncertainty), interpretability (circuits).
-- Student presentations on key research papers and recent breakthroughs.

 ## Reference Materials
 - [Course Syllabus](https://github.com/dobriban/Principles-of-AI-LLMs/blob/main/syllabus.pdf).
 - [Lecture  Notes](https://github.com/dobriban/Principles-of-AI-LLMs/blob/main/Stat_9911_Principles_of_AI.pdf); Work in progress.